Everest187/Aether/README.md

 *Functions/Tools*
   - Leet .
 1337
-  **Discord T0S is pretty rough w/ their T0S.
+  **Discord T0S is pretty rough and any Malicious words can lead to bans or even your account being termed.
   This Script is a simple easy to use program to protect yourself against T0S.
 Allowing you to talk freely with your m8s on Discord.**

   - Token Raper